PoCInnovation/Workshops/hardware/8.PCB_design/README.md

 ### 1.1 Schematics

-### 📑 Description:
+#### 📑 Description:

 For this exercise, you are gonna use an existing project and complete it to familiarize yourself with the editor.
-You can find it in the ressources folder
+You can find it in the resources folder

-### 📌 Tasks:
+#### 📌 Tasks:

-This project contains several buttons and leds.
+This project contains several buttons and LEDs.
-You'll need to connect them in the following way :
+You'll need to connect them in the following way:

 SW1 -> D7